 - Creating attachment with baby: A common struggle with postpartum depression is the difficulty in bonding with your baby.

-- Anxiety: Constantly worrying about your parenting skills, the health of the baby or how others may perceive you are some of the common anxieties that are present during pregnancy and postpartum months.
+- Anxiety: Worries about your upcoming delivery, parenting skills, the health of the baby or how others may perceive you are some of the common anxieties that are present during pregnancy and postpartum months.

 - Adjustment Struggles: Learning to manage your sense of Self (your unique needs, personality traits, interests, etc.) while also balancing the responsibilities of parenthood.

 - Grief and loss: E.g. Miscarriages, still births and unsuccessful IVF treatment

 - Family Adjustments: Meeting the emotional needs of multiple family members.
 Setting boundaries with family members.

 Whether it is a single incident, or a number of difficult life experiences, you have the ability to heal from trauma.
 Trauma refers to experiencing or witnessing a deeply disturbing event.
 Common consequences of trauma include: nightmares, increased anxiety, irritability, difficulty concentrating, trust issues, numbing.

 Traumatic memories, when left unattended, can make us resort to unhealthy coping mechanisms (i.e. substance use, emotional eating, avoidance).
 At Kasi Shan Therapy, you are able to work through these wounds in a safe and nonjudgmental environment.
 I incorporate effective therapeutic modalities like EMDR, Internal Family Systems Therapy, CBT and DBT to support you in your healing journey.